libin-code/rust-first-experience-presentation/src/rust-feats.md

 </v-clicks>

 <!--
-    Part 3.2: Explain why rust is the better choice!
+    Part 3.2: What is the zero cost abstractions and why it's fantastic!
 -->

 ---